 Short selling is for experienced investors and you shouldn’t do it unless you know what you’re doing.

 The reason it’s considered so risky is that you could lose “infinite” money.
-When you buy a share and “go long,” the maximum you can lose is the amount you invested.
+When you buy a stock and “go long,” the maximum you can lose is the amount you invested.
 When you “go short” instead, there are theoretically no limits to how much the stock price could go up, and thus to how much you could lose.

-It’s especially dangerous if a lot of people are short selling shares from the same company and the price unexpectedly goes up.
+It’s especially dangerous if a lot of people are short selling stocks from the same company and the price unexpectedly goes up.
 At that point, everyone will start buying back quickly, causing the stock to go up even more.
 It’s what’s called a “short squeeze” and it easily becomes a vicious cycle that turns out very expensive for short sellers.

 Finally, don’t forget that short selling may not be free.
 Brokers may charge a fee for lending stocks, and there are fees for other short selling methods too.
 Be aware that these will partially lower your gains and increase your losses.